 Hay fever is a common condition that can make the sufferer’s life a misery for many months.
 It is usually an allergy to pollen released by trees and grasses in the spring and summer.
 The pollen causes cells to release histamine and other chemicals, resulting in the classic symptoms of a runny, itchy nose, sneezing, blocked sinuses, irritated eyes, and sometimes a sore, itchy throat.
 Similar symptoms may be experienced all year round through an allergy to other airborne allergens such as house dust, mites and pet fur.
 This is allergic rhinitis.

 Fortunately there are natural treatments, for example Acupuncture, which are extremely effective in helping both these conditions.
 For hay fever, it is most effective when treatment is given before the onset of symptoms.
 A short course of treatment is required initially and thereafter top up treatments once a year can keep the problem at bay.

-Irene Roberts, Homeopath also recommends homeopathic treatment for both hay fever and allergic rhinitis.
+Carol Reynolds, Homeopath also recommends homeopathic treatment for both hay fever and allergic rhinitis.
 Again, treatment from a qualified homeopath before the start of the season can prevent hay fever from developing, but there are also over the counter remedies, for example Mixed Pollen, that can help to reduce the severity of symptoms.
 Taking 200mg slow release Vitamin C twice daily may also help.

 - I have recently been diagnosed with Irritable Bowel Syndrome, after suffering from some months with abdominal pains after certain foods, and bowel movements which vary from constipation to diarrhoea.
 What can you recommend to help?
 Tracey Turton, Clinic Director and Reflexologist: